jdtodd/The-Armory-MVP/README.md

 Written using MySQL, Express.js, Node.js, React, React-Bootstrap, Webpack/Babel, and Axios

 ### Features
  * Search bar that communicates with GiantBomb API.
-Returns list of 10 games that are the closest match to the name searched.
+Returns list of up to 10 games that are the closest match to the name searched.
  * Each game in the list contains:
     * Title
     * Date Released